 Let Them Eat Cake

 No birthday is complete without a cake and candles!
 Order a cake and have it delivered to your table at any of the Walt Disney World table-service restaurants.
 You can find a full list of participating restaurants on Disney World's website.
 Cakes can be ordered with just 72 hours' notice, but Advanced Dining Reservations must have already been made.
 The cake hotline is 407-827-2253.

-If a cake is needed sooner than those 72 hours, don't fret!
+If a cake is needed sooner than that, don't fret!
 Disney offers six-inch Celebrate Today! cakes (both chocolate and vanilla) that feed four to six people.
 These cakes need no advance notice.
 Simply order one upon arriving at most of Disney's table-service restaurants.
 However, due to limited quantity, it's usually best to order the cake at the time of your reservation to ensure availability.

 Another option is visiting Amorette’s Patisserie at Disney Springs.
 You can pick up an adorable Mickey character cake (like the one pictured above), or pre-order a specialty cake at least 72 hours in advance.

 If you want to call even more attention to the birthday guy or gal, a birthday Mickey Mouse ear hat is sure to do the trick.
 Each of the four parks or Disney Springs have large selections of Mickey Mouse ear hats or headbands.
 Leap's mom sent one to him once.
 The photos are precious.

 Ideas for a Most Spectacular Birthday at Disney World